a-bakos/qcop-analytics/README.md

 ## initial objectives
     - find most searched for keywords
+    - order output by most searched

 ## what did i learn
     - many don't know how to search for things
     - many can't type
     - many use the search bar like google
+        - we need better search
     - think about it: based on closest match patterns, qcop can show closest matches if 0 hits returned
     - clean search queries even more